Accident at Work Claim Solicitors

 Employers must take reasonable action to protect the health and safety of those they employ.
 An employer is legally obliged to protect employees while working, including when you are working off site.
 Employers are obliged to ensure that the working environment is safe.
 They must also ensure that staff are competent and provided with adequate safety training.
 Where equipment is required, the employer must ensure it is suitable and in good working order.

-Many workplace accidents could be prevented if employers took greater care of their employees, and ensured that their obligations to protect their employees are met.
+Many workplace accidents could be prevented if employers took greater care of their employees, and ensured that their health and safety obligations to protect their employees are met.

-If an employer is negligent and/or breaches these obligations, and an employee suffers an injury as a result, then the employer may be eligible to being a compensation claim for the personal injury suffered.
+If an employer is negligent and/or breaches these health and safety obligations, and an employee suffers an injury as a result, then the employer may be eligible to being a compensation claim for the personal injury suffered.

 Though some workplaces are more perilous than others, unfortunately, no workplace is immune to accidents.
 An accident at work could happen in any workplace, be they factories, hospitals, laboratories, public spaces, farms, stores, shops, or offices.
 If you were injured in an accident while working, but the accident did not occur in your normal place of work, you may also have a claim.
 This can include driving a work vehicle or visiting a work related site, such as a construction site.

 In some circumstances, the accident may appear to be unavoidable, and not the fault of your employer, however, it is important to discuss the work accident claim with an experienced Personal Injury Solicitor, who can help you to establish the particulars of the case and work out whether the employer has been negligent in their duty.

 An accident at work claim seeks compensation for the employee’s pain and suffering endured as a result of the accident, as well as lost pay, medical treatment costs, medical devices and equipment, physical therapy, medications, travel costs, accommodation costs and transportation expenses.

 Who Can Make an Injury at Work Claim?